rsksmart/devportal/docs/04-resources/06-guides/powpeg/pegout/deriving-electrum.md

 ## How to view a derived address

 A derived address is the BTC address derived from the RBTC account.
-When using the 2 way peg app, it is important to know which address you will receive your BTCs.
+When using the PowPeg, it is important to know which address you will receive your BTCs.
 See [Viewing advanced details](#how-to-view-advanced-details).

 We will learn how to view a derived address using [Metamask](#using-metamask) to get a private key.
 We will also learn how to [convert RBTC - BTC](#converting-btc-to-rbtc) and [Import a Key in Electrum](#import-key-in-electrum).